Diversi-Dial: Major DDials

 One DDial owner went on to become the founder and CEO of Honesty.com, the first web-based third-party Internet application corporation, focused on E-Commerce sites such as eBay, Amazon.com, and Yahoo!
 Auctions, by utilizing the knowledge gleaned from having run a social and community based computer system for a decade prior to initial popularity of the Web.

 Point Zer0 was the other long-term Chicago-area Ddial, along with Jokertown.
 Other Chicago-area Ddials of Note included God's Country, Kaleidoscope, General Modem (DDial #13), Tangled Web, Twilight Zone, Spinnaker's Pub, The Bunker (DDial #4), Cloud Nine (DDial #38), Black Magic and others.
 At one period of time, the Chicago area hosted over 10 DDial or clone systems, possibly due to its relative proximity to the Rockford origins of Basham's DD #1.

 ENTchat, an Internet-based DDial look-alike, was somewhat active in the mid- to late 1990s but also went offline.

-In 2006, The Late Night BBS went online, utilizing the original DDial software running on an Apple IIe, but was accessible from the Internet via telnet.
-The system provided an authentic 1980s ddial experience, including the traditional 300 bit/s connection speed.
-Late Night BBS has since gone offline.
+In 2006, Pete Bartusek brought The Late Night BBS online, utilizing the original DDial software running on an Apple IIe, but was accessible from the Internet via telnet.
+The system provided an authentic 1980s ddial experience, including the traditional 300 bit/s connection speed across a bank of analog phone lines setup in a vintage modem pool and phone PBX.

-As of 2012, there are only two known DDial stations in operation:
+As of 2025, there are at least three known DDial stations in operation: